CryptechTest/naturalslopeslib/README.txt

 Call natural_slopes.register_slope to declare new slope nodes and bind shape update events on the original node and the newly created slopes.

-It takes 7 arguments
+It takes 3 arguments
-  subname: The name without mod prefix of the original node
+  base_node_name: The name of the original node
-  base_node_name: full original node name
-  groups: groups that the slope will have (generally the same as the original node)
-  images: textures for the slope nodes
-  description: Human friendly name
+  node_desc: The basic description of the node.
+Some properties will be overwriten
-  sounds: stepping sounds for the new node (generally the same as the original node)
+             for the new nodes.
   update_chance: inverted chance to the node to update it's shape when an update event
                  occurs on it.